Of delicious burgers-The Nairobi Burger Festival 2017

-My God is good!
-A friend told me it had been extended for a few more days and I knew for sure I had to take advantage.
 My friend Mbuki (amazing blogger at Alasafiri)and I had been planning for months to do a restaurant review so we figured this would be a great opportunity to do so and catch up.

 We were immediately attended to and taken to a table but being ourselves we had to take a gazillion photos before sitting down.

 What caught my eye was the decor and ambience in general.
 The restaurant has a very cosy, eclectic vibe.
 The elephant detail on almost everything adds a nice touch to the place.